jamesplease/router-comparison/README.md

 Backbone isn't so smart.
 It matches on a first come, first serve basis, which requires you to place the 404 route last.
 In practice, this can end up being a tedious requirement to fulfill.

-Other libraries use one of two other [abstractions for 404s](#404-abstraction): either a special named route, and/or a pubsub event that is fired on the router itself.
+Other libraries use one of two other abstractions for 404s: either [a 404 state](#not-found-states), and/or [a pubsub event](#not-found-event) that is fired on the router itself.

 ##### Thoughts